We never knew who much we valued a trip to the salon, until it was no longer available. But finally there is some good news.

 Salon owners and staff will be breathing a sigh of relief after the UK lockdown issued on the 31st October left many fearful that they would miss out on custom in the lead up to Christmas.

 Are facials safe?

-“We actually started trialling our facials using gloves, just before lockdown began.
+“We actually started trialling our facials using gloves, just before [the first] lockdown began.